isomerpages/isomerpages-isomergovsg/_resources/6-managing-your-navigation-bar.md

 #### **Step-by-step guide to change content for your navigation and footer bar**
 ![Changing Text for your Navigation Bar](/images/resources/changing-content-for-your-navigation-bar.gif)
+> Note: Be very careful with the spacing in the navigation.yml file.
+Your website will break if the spacing are incorrect

 * Select your "Staging" Branch
 * In your repository, go to "_data" folder